Tokwa’t Baboy: A Filipino Comfort Food

 For the tokwa't baboy

-- 10 to 12 pcs tokwa or tofu about 2 inch square inch
+- 12 pcs tokwa or tofu about 2 inch square inch

 - 1 kilo pork ears and cheeks (pork maskara) or pork belly